System Design Space

 Server Components and platform-first evolution

-The focus shifts toward tighter client-server rendering integration, where framework and delivery platform architecture evolve together.
+The focus shifts toward tighter client-server rendering integration, where frameworks and delivery platforms evolve together.

 How the ecosystem evolved